 - Computer Animation Principles & Techniques: You'll develop skills and knowledge in computer animation principles and practice, which will help to improve the quality of your productions.
 You'll also become conversant in the language, concepts and techniques relating to the course.

-- Personal Enquiry: You'll pursue research in areas that interest you.
+- Personal Inquiry: You'll pursue research in areas that interest you.
 This begins at the start of term two, and is assessed at a research symposium in the middle of term three.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.